 On more local levels, two landmark events in the last month have brought reform of criminal policies related to psilocybin and some other naturally occurring psychedelic substances.
 Psilocybin decriminalization was voted in by residents of Denver, and the Oakland City Council unanimously passed a measure to decriminalize psilocybin-containing mushrooms and plant-based psychedelics, like ayahuasca, ibogaine, and mescaline-containing cacti.

-Collective efforts are propelling a movement forward for evidence-based decision making for psychedelic research and governance, allowing for a shift from archaic policies rooted in stigma and misinformation.
+Above all, collective efforts are propelling a movement forward for evidence-based decision making for psychedelic research and governance, allowing for a shift from archaic policies rooted in stigma and misinformation.
 After several decades of prohibition and suppressed research, the wheels of change are in full motion.
+Psychedelic drug development will make substantial progress within this decade.